THE FIRST 100 YEARS

 2000 TO THE PRESENT

 Cates Hill can be best described as a “mature neighbourhood” with its own established character, having played an integral and pioneering part in the development of Snug Cove.
-Today it would be difficult to imagine a Snug Cove without the Cates Hill development because it would mean no Village Square with post office, pharmacy, Ruddy Potato, bakery, sushi, doctors’ offices, many other retail shops, and the much appreciated apartments on the upper floors.
+Today it would be difficult to imagine a Snug Cove without the Cates Hill development because it would mean no Village Square with post office, pharmacy, Ruddy Potato, bakery, credit union, sushi, professional offices, many other retail shops, and the much appreciated apartments on the upper floors.
 There would be no Artisan Square with its variety of retail and artisan shops, restaurant, health care providers, professional offices, and their healthy assortment of rental apartments and privately owned dwellings.
 Further, it would mean no Children’s Centre on Carter Road, no Island Pacific School, no Cates Hill Chapel, no Rivendell Retreat at the top of Cates Hill, no Tir-na-nOg Theatre School, no family housing cluster above the Village Square with rents at 15% below the CMHC average for Metropolitan Vancouver, no Municipal Hall, and no auto repair shop.
 And let’s not forget the 180 to 200 households (approximately 450 to 500 people) on Cates Hill with their ongoing contributions to community life and the local economy.

 We believe it is fair to say that the development of Cates Hill has become a remarkable success, and thanks have to be expressed to the many Bowen Islanders who have put their support and help behind past rezoning processes — and sincere appreciation is due for the courage and foresightedness by members of the Islands Trust at that time who shared the vision for a vibrant Snug Cove as the commercial, social, cultural, and residential core of the island.